priyanshu9054/Diffusion_model/README.md

 # Diffusion_model
-In this I attempted to create a model which can create image from text
+In this I attempted to create a diffusion model